How “the central regulator of metabolism” works brilliantly as the latest anti-aging trick.

 NAD+ helps deal with the day-to-day demands you put on your body & will aid your circadian rhythms.
 It will also help your body respond to any skin damage from the sun that may help reduce wrinkles as you age (5).

-I’ll do NR or NMN in the morning & nicotinic acid at night prior to sitting in the sauna.
+I’ll do NR in the morning & nicotinic acid at night prior to sitting in the sauna.
 I’ll also take a second dose at night if I’ve had alcohol, felt I overate, or had a hard workout.
-I’ve found a great combination product that replaces arguably 5 different supplements in With-N Cell

 It’s hard to say one is better than the other – which is why I take advantage of both strategies.
 When it comes to NAD+, NR or NMN supplements are the better strategies.

-NR is new, sexy, and is known for a more direct anti-aging benefit with the production of NAD+.
-There is debate as to whether someone should take NR or NMN powder and antiaging researchers tend
+NR is new and known for a more direct anti-aging benefit with the production of NAD+.

 The crux of the benefits is a boost in mitochondrial health and efficiency.
 Mitochondrial health is behind most mechanisms of early aging.
 If you want to age gracefully – protect your mitochondria!